-The summer school will focus on introductory and advanced lectures in data science and machine learning as well as moderate to advanced practical and tutorial sessions where participants will get their hands wet wrangling and munging datasets and applying cutting edge machine learning techniques to derive inference from the data.
-Lectures will be given by distinguished world renown researchers and practitioners including researchers from Sheffield University, Amazon, Swansea University Medical School, Facebook, Pulse Lab Kampala, the AI and Data Science (AIR) lab-Makerere University, ARM and Dedan Kimathi University of Technology (DeKUT).
+The summer school focused on introductory and advanced lectures in data science and machine learning, as well as moderate to advanced practical and tutorial sessions where participants got hands-on experience wrangling and processing datasets and applying cutting-edge machine learning techniques to derive insights from data.
+Lectures were delivered by distinguished, world-renowned researchers and practitioners, including experts from Sheffield University, Amazon, Swansea University Medical School, Facebook, Pulse Lab Kampala, the AI and Data Science (AIR) Lab–Makerere University, ARM, and Dedan Kimathi University of Technology (DeKUT).

-The school will also involve end-to-end tutorial sessions from professionals walking the participants through a real data analytics problem from data acquisition to data presentation.
+The school also involved end-to-end tutorial sessions led by professionals who guided participants through real data analytics problems, from data acquisition to data presentation.

 Lecture Schedule